jazlalli/marc_rovermars/README.md

     node rovermars.js

-or if you're on UNIX system and prefer running it like an executable, do
+or if you're using a UNIX system and prefer running it like an executable, do

     chmod u+x rovermars.js